nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

     - **Returns**: A new `Income` instance.

 ### Command Parser
 The `Parser` class is responsible for interpreting user commands and extracting the associated arguments.
 It facilitates interaction between the user and the underlying command execution logic.
-There is only one Command Parser lives through a session.
+There is only one Command Parser living through a session.

 #### Class responsibilities
 1. **Command registration**: Maintain a mapping of command words to their corresponding `Command` objects.
 This command object will maintain throughout the session and every execution will be called through it.